brworkit/nodejs-socketio-client-server/README.md

 # Socket Node Client and Server

 ## Description
 Client and Server programs for testing socket communication.
-This example has been used in production environment.
+This example has been used in production environment and still.

 ## Requirements
 For development, you will only need Node.js and a node global package, installed in your environement.